dynatrace-oss/Kalm-Benchmark/docs/dev_guide.md

 ```
 .
 ├── data                                # directory with scanner results
-├── dist                                # (generated) the target directory for generated manifests
 │
 ├── kalm_benchmark                      # source code of the package
 │   ├── cli.py                          # Command line interface